andreymathcanary/BioTrillion/README.md

 # To train the model
-## Add L2 Directory with the data
+In order to train the model one has to download the data first and put into L2 directory.
+Then run a jupyter notebook as explained below:
-Please download the directory (of the exercise).
-Call it L2.
+* Add Directory with the data to the root directory.
+Call it `L2`.

-## Run SegmentationTrain jupyter notebook.
+* Run SegmentationTrain jupyter notebook.

 Notice that the model loads pretrained weights from the Londons dataset of dogs/cats segmentation using U-Net.

 # To compute the results